swissmanu/mse-paper-rxjs-debugger/content/paper.md

 content/figures/debugging-process.tex
 ```

 The most basic debugging technique for instrumentation and testing is manually adding print statements to the source code: They generate execution logs when placed across the program's code and allow to reconstruct its runtime behavior.
 However, the number of generated log entries increases, the required amount of work to analyze the logs gets out of hand quickly.
 This is why specialized debugging utilities provide tools to interact with a program at runtime: After interrupting program execution with a breakpoint, they allow engineers to inspect stack frames, inspect and modify variables, step through successive source code statements, or resume program execution eventually.
-Furthermore, log points are a specialization of breakpoints; Rather than interrupting the program, they print the value of a specified variable.
 These utilities work best with imperative or control-flow-oriented programming languages since they interact with statements and stack frames of the debugged program.

 Modern IDEs enable software engineers to debug programs, no matter what programming language they are implemented with, using one generalized user interface (UI).
 The result is a unified user experience (UX) where debugging support is only a click away.